 California hasn’t legalized online sports betting yet.
 However, even if legal sports betting apps in California become a reality, Crypto.com is unlikely to operate one.
 Instead, guests would simply use the online sportsbook of their choice on their mobile device at the arena.

-Crypto.com Arena LA FAQ
+Crypto.com Arena LA FAQs

 Crypto.com Arena is located at 1111 S Figueroa Street in downtown Los Angeles.
 This sports and entertainment venue is next to the LA Convention Center and the LA Live entertainment complex.

 The opening hours of Crypto.com Arena depend on the event it’s hosting.
 You can get more information on each event on the arena’s website.

 Crypto.com Arena has 23 different food stands with various dining options, including international cuisine and vegan/vegetarian options.
 The arena also features six fine dining options for VIP guests.

 California doesn’t currently allow retail and online sports betting.
 Should the state legalize it in the future, the minimum age requirement will probably be 21 years or older, similar to the surrounding states.

 No, it doesn’t.
 The venue doesn’t operate an online sportsbook, nor is there any indication that it will in the future.

 If California ever legalizes sports betting, its sportsbooks will probably offer all the most popular betting markets.
 These include basketball, ice hockey, soccer, NASCAR, tennis, and many others.